Khja/Aul-/README.md

 - organise your tables in a tree-based system with folders;
 - add words to the dictionary.

-The software will be available soon.
+The software will be ready soon.